andreasm80/blog.local/content/post/2023-07-12-installing-tmc-local/index.md

 ```

 Hmm, error=invalid_token... type=REFRESH_TOKEN_ERROR...
 Well after some investigating, after some Sherlock Holmsing, I managed to figure out what caused this.
 I need to deselect a setting in my Avi Application profile selected default for this Ingress.
 So first I need to create an Application Profile, with most of the setting, but unselect the *HTTP-only Cookies*.
-So head over to the Avi guy, create a new application profile:
+So head over to the NSX-ALB gui, create a new application profile:
 ![application-profile-create](images/image-20230713000916114.png)

 Click create, select under Type: HTTP: